richy58729/Modernizr-test-current-browser/src/README.md

 1. Run yarn.
 It will fetch all modules and dependencies present in 'package.json'.
+2. Run 'composer install' (or 'php composer.phar install' if you haven't installed Composer globally).
+It will fetch all packages and dependencies present in 'composer.json'.
+Alternatively, you can get phpDocumentor manually.
-2. Start gulp and keep it running.
+3. Start gulp and keep it running.
 It watches several files for changes and automatically builds and compiles stuff, and such.

 <hr style="border-bottom-color: #000; border-bottom-width: 1px; margin-left: 1em; margin-right: auto; width: 80em" />